Group least squares regression for linear models with strongly correlated predictor variables: Group approach to the least squares regression

 \item[1.]
-Only 4 of the 15 group-based models (roughly 1/4) were picked at least once by the group-based method in the 100 simulation runs, but 21 of 63 models (or 1/3) were chosen at least once by the traditional method.
-So the group-based method is more stable in terms of percentage of candidate models chosen. \item[2.]
-The correct model containing only $\{x_3, x_4, x_6\}$ was picked 45\% of the time by the group-based method, but only 14\% of the time by the traditional method.
-So the group-based method is more accurate. \item[3.]
-For cases where the traditional and group-based methods picked different models, the adjusted $R^2$ values of their chosen models typically differ by less than 1\%.
-Thus the group-based method is competitive to the traditional method in terms of the adjusted $R^2$ value of the chosen model. \item[4.]
-All 4 models that have been picked by the group-based method at least once contain all relevant variables (variables with non-zero parameters).
-Among the 15 group-based models, those with one or more relevant variables missing tend to have substantially smaller adjusted $R^2$ values than models containing all relevant variables (see the run on display for an example).
-Thus the group-based approach is effective at keeping relevant variables in the final model. \item[5.]
-In contrast to the group-based method, 80\% of the models picked by the traditional method contains one but not both variables in a strongly correlated group.
-For example, in the run displayed above, $x_4$ is in but $x_3$ is out.
-If we adopt one of these models, then we may miss an important variable.
+In the 100 simulation runs, 4 of the 15 group models (roughly 1/4) were chosen at least once by the group approach, but 21 of 63 models (or 1/3) were chosen by the traditional method, so the group approach is more stable in its selection.
+The true model containing $\{x_3, x_4, x_6\}$ was chosen 45\% of the time by the group approach but only 14\% of the time by the traditional method, so the group approach is also more accurate. \item[2.]
+When the traditional and group approach picked different models, the adjusted $R^2$ values of their chosen models typically differ by less than 1\% (see the run in ``R display 2" for an example).
+This shows the group approach is competitive in terms of the adjusted $R^2$ value of the chosen model. \item[3.]
+All 4 models that have been picked by the group approach at least once contain all relevant variables (variables with non-zero parameters).
+In contrast, 80\% of the models picked by the traditional method have missed at least one relevant variable; for example, for the run in ``R display 2'', $x_4$ is in but $x_3$ is out even though the parameter $\beta_3\neq 0$.

 \end{itemize}